yong-asial/monaca-ide-docs/switching-between-new-and-old-ide.md

 1. **Open a Project**
    - Select the project you want to open.
-   - Click **Open in Cloud IDE** to launch the project in the new IDE.
+   - "Click **"Open in Cloud IDE"** to launch the project in the new IDE.

    **Note:** There is no drop-down icon next to the button.